America’s Founding Fathers: What price freedom?

 - An army of civilians, farmers, merchants and some military that chose to face the greatest fighting force in the world rather than kowtow to the pomposity of a King

-- Brothers from all over the US engaged in hostilities against their brothers, many losing everything in an effort stop the Federal government from overstepping its powers and to give full citizenship to people brought to this land against their will
+- Brothers from all over the US engaged in hostilities against their brothers, many losing everything in an effort stop the Federal government from overstepping its powers, and the other to give full citizenship to people brought to this land against their will

 - Helicopter and river patrol units that unflinchingly engaged the enemy while rescuing their own trapped and wounded, facing the enemy in southeast Asia for their country when all the while their own government wouldn’t allow them to do what was necessary to win before finally turning their backs on them.